drduh/macOS-Security-and-Privacy-Guide/README.md

 * Only administrators can install applications in `/Applications` (local directory).
 Finder and Installer will prompt a standard user with an authentication dialog.
 Many applications can be installed in `~/Applications` instead (the directory can be created).
 As a rule of thumb: applications that do not require admin access – or do not complain about not being installed in `/Applications` – should be installed in the user directory, the rest in the local directory.
 Mac App Store applications are still installed in `/Applications` and require no additional authentication.
 * `sudo` is not available in shells of the standard user, which requires using `su` or `login` to enter a shell of the admin account.
 This can make some maneuvers trickier and requires some basic experience with command-line interfaces.
-* System Preferences and several system utilities (e.g. Wi-Fi Diagnostics) will require root privileges for full functionality.
-Many panels in System Preferences are locked and need to be unlocked separately by clicking on the lock icon.
+* System Settings and several system utilities (e.g. Wi-Fi Diagnostics) will require root privileges for full functionality.
+Many panels in System Settings are locked and need to be unlocked separately by clicking on the lock icon.
 Some applications will simply prompt for authentication upon opening, others must be opened by an admin account directly to get access to all functions (e.g. Console).
 * There are third-party applications that will not work correctly because they assume that the user account is an admin.
 These programs may have to be executed by logging into the admin account, or by using the `open` utility.
 * See additional discussion in [issue 167](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/167).

 ## Setup

-Accounts can be created and managed in System Preferences.
+Accounts can be created and managed in System Settings.
 On settled systems, it is generally easier to create a second admin account and then demote the first account.
 This avoids data migration.
 Newly installed systems can also just add a standard account.

-Demoting an account can be done either from the new admin account in System Preferences – the other account must be logged out – or by executing these commands (it may not be necessary to execute both, see [issue 179](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/179)):
+Demoting an account can be done either from the new admin account in System Settings – the other account must be logged out – or by executing these commands (it may not be necessary to execute both, see [issue 179](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/179)):

 ```bash
 sudo dscl . -delete /Groups/admin GroupMembership <username>